“Pain is a universal experience but unique to each individual.” — Institute of Medicine (US) Committee on Advancing Pain Research, Care and Education

 Pain management isn’t just about taking pills.
 Pain has to be managed from a physical, psychological and social standpoint.

-At the Center for Pain Management, our physicians are all board-certified anesthesiologists who have completed fellowship-level training to manage both acute and chronic pain.
+At the Center for Pain Management, our physicians are all board-certified or board-eligible anesthesiologists who have completed fellowship-level training to manage both acute and chronic pain.

 Patients often turn to a physician to have something fixed or cured.
 A chronic pain condition, however, is often times not cured but managed, similar to diseases like hypertension, diabetes and arthritis.
 Once your chronic pain is well managed, you can return to your normal daily activities.

-At the JLR Center for Pain Medicine, our treatment plans focus not only on reducing your pain, but preparing you to have the tools to continue managing the problem throughout your life.
+At the Center for Pain Management, our treatment plans focus not only on reducing your pain, but preparing you to have the tools to continue managing the problem throughout your life.

 Chronic pain is a complicated disease process that has, until recently, been treated primarily with non-steroidal anti-inflammatories, narcotic pain medications or surgical intervention.
 Many patients want to avoid those options, or they have tried one or more of these approaches to pain relief only to be disappointed.